marilenadaquino/computational_thinking/2_lesson/README.md

  * [Links](#links)
 ## More on data types
 ### List
-Python slicing notation `sliceable[start:stop:step]` enable us to access parts of data, and search for items in sequences, such as lists.
+Python slicing notation `sliceable[start:stop:step]` enables us to access parts of data, and search for items in sequences, such as lists.

  * **start** the beginning index of the slice, the first index is 0.
 If it's negative, it means to start n items from the end.
  * **stop** the ending index of the slice, it does not include the element at this index.